adobe/datum/README.md

 applications that are fault tolerant, easy on resources and rely on non-blocking I/O.

+## Deprecated

+This project is no longer maintained and is in an archived state.
+If you wish to revive the project, please consider forking it.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc/generate-toc again -->
 **Table of Contents**